fredsdc/redmine_openid_connect/README.md

 Based on the work from [intelimina](https://bitbucket.org/intelimina/redmine_openid_connect).

+This plugin moved to [devopskube@github](https://github.com/devopskube/redmine_openid_connect).

+All issues and new features are handled there.

 ## Introduction ##
 This is a plugin based on the implementation of redmine_cas.
 It redirects to a SSO server bypassing the original Redmine login authentication and using the SSO server authentication in it's place.